-Based on the lifespan of Mine Camp, the primary objective of the proposed stormwater quality management strategy will be to control soil erosion on site and minimise sediment discharge to the downstream receiving local water courses using appropriate best management practices.
+Based on the limited lifespan of Rail Construction Camp 1 and the site's proximity to the adjacent railway corridor construction area, the primary objective of the proposed stormwater quality management strategy will be to control soil erosion on site and minimise sediment discharge to the downstream receiving local water courses using appropriate best management practices.

-Refer to Cardno drawing number 7508/90/08/-4.02 for an indicative layout of the stormwater quality management measures proposed to be adopted to treat the contributing local catchment areas of the mine camp.
+Refer to Cardno drawing number 7508/90/08/-1.02 for an indicative layout of the stormwater quality management measures proposed to be adopted to treat the contributing local catchment areas of rail construction camp 1.